jnozzi/cocoadev.com/markdown/NSProxy.md

-An instance of General/NSProxy is an object that stands in for another object or objects that do not exist yet, but will be created in the future.
-For a discussion of advantages of subclassing it over subclassing General/NSObject, see General/WhenToUseProxies.
+An instance of NSProxy is an object that stands in for another object or objects that do not exist yet, but will be created in the future.
+For a discussion of advantages of subclassing it over subclassing NSObject, see WhenToUseProxies.